wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-add-interactivity-features/includes/5-summary.md

 - Tooltips

-Not all rendering formats support interactivity features, however HTML supports all interactivity features.
+Not all rendering formats support interactivity features, however HTML does support all interactivity features.

 ## Power BI Paginated reports in a day
 The instructor-led course content is available at: [https://aka.ms/priad-video-course](https://aka.ms/priad-video-course).